KaonWry/prime-number-check/README.md

-# prime number check
+# Prime Number Checker
- Check if an integer is a prime number or not
+ Check if an integer is a prime number or notgit